abbott567/blog/src/posts/defining-a-strategy-for-accessibility/content.md

 If you know some services aren't meeting the standards, you need to do some research and really understand why.

 I teamed up with the awesome [Emma Nichol](https://twitter.com/emmamarienicol), a Senior User Researcher with an incredible eye for detail.
-We designed a survey and anaylised responses from over 200 people.
+We designed a survey and analysed responses from over 200 people.

 The responses spanned all of the roles you'd expect to see in a multidisciplinary team, plus a few others:
 - Product Manager